HL7/FHIR-ONC-Meds/pages/_includes/capstatements.md

 - Published: 2017-03-08
 - Published by: Health Level Seven International Pharmacy Work Group

-The Section describes the expected capabilities of the US Meds Server actor which is responsible for providing responses to the queries submitted by the US Med Client applications.
-It is expected that this CapabilityStatement will be used in conjuction with the [US Core CapabilityStatement](todo.html).
+The section describes the expected capabilities of the US Meds Server actor which is responsible for providing responses to the queries submitted by the US Med Client applications.
+It is expected that this CapabilityStatement will be used with the [US Core CapabilityStatement]({{ page.us-core-base }}capstmnts.html).
 Together they describe the complete list of FHIR profiles, RESTful operations, and search parameters supported by US Meds Servers.
 US Meds Clients have the option of choosing from this list to access necessary data based on their local use cases and other contextual requirements.

 #### Behavior

 Description: The US Meds Server **SHALL**:

-- Support the [US Core Patient](todo.html) resource profile.
+- Support the [US Core Patient]({{ page.us-core-base }}StructureDefinition-us-core-patient.html) resource profile.
 - At a minimum, support the US Core MedicationStatement Profile.
 - Implement the RESTful behavior according to the FHIR specification.
 - Return the following response classes: